 Little research has been done on specific diets and weight reduction in individuals on dialysis and the diet most successful in aiding weight loss in people with T2D is still under debate.
-Guidelines for obesity in T2D suggest that for overweight and obese individuals the focus should be on total energy intake depending on the individual's diet rather than the source of energy in the diet for optimal glycaemic control and weight reduction.1,46-48 Guidelines recommend energy restriction to induce 5-7% weight loss in overweight/obese individuals with diabetes and dietary considerations should include moderate fat intake (<35% energy total energy intake).
+Guidelines for obesity in T2D suggest that for overweight and obese individuals the focus should be on total energy intake depending on the individual's diet rather than the source of energy in the diet for optimal glycaemic control and weight reduction.
+Guidelines recommend energy restriction to induce 5-7% weight loss in overweight/obese individuals with diabetes and dietary considerations should include moderate fat intake (<35% energy total energy intake) and reducing saturated fat intake (<10% total energy intake).

-One non-randomised trial following a 2-year weight management program using low fat, exercise and orlistat demonstrated significant weight loss in individuals on dialysis who were to undergo transplantation.
-To our knowledge there are no other studies on this in the literature.
+One non-randomised trial following a 2-year weight management program using low fat, exercise and orlistat demonstrated significant weight loss in individuals on dialysis who were to undergo transplantation.49 To our knowledge there are no other studies on this in the literature.
 There has been no study examining the use of low carbohydrate ketogenic diets in obesity and dialysis, and it is suggested a high protein diet may be a significant source of uraemic toxins and phosphate, which would be detrimental to health in the renal population.

-For obese individuals who are not considered transplant candidates the benefits of weight loss remain uncertain.
+For obese individuals who are not considered transplant candidates the benefits of weight loss remain uncertain.50